Skip to main content

 • Inflammation gets worse, which makes the scalp less healthy. ✔ The hair growth cycle gets shorter, which causes sudden, widespread shedding.

 The good news is?
 This kind of hair loss won't last long.
 Most people see their hair grow back within 6 to 12 months after they learn how to deal with stress.
 Your hair wants to grow back; it just needs the right help.
+The key to encouraging regrowth is cortisol reduction for hair, allowing your body’s natural cycle to reset and thrive once stress is managed.

 Signs You’re Experiencing Stress-Related Hair Loss